HelloTool/VCFGeneratorLiteForTkinter/docs/README.md

 | ------------------- | --------------- | ------------------------------------------------------------------ |
 | Windows 10 or later | Dark Mode       | Dark mode not supported                                            |
 | Windows 10 or later | Display Scaling | Display scaling adaptation is handled by the OS when switching DPI |

+If you want to use dark mode in Windows, you can [enable high contrast mode][windows-high-contrast-support], or use [Rectify11][rectify11] or other third-party tools to modify the system theme.

 ### File Compatibility